rubatopy/rubato/docs/source/intro.rst

 Without it, rubato won't know to begin the engine cycle, and your game won't run.
 It is recommended to call :func:`rb.begin() <rubato.begin>` at the bottom of your project file as in this example.

 Now run your code in a terminal using ``python YOUR_FILENAME.py``.
-If you see a black square window, congrats!
+If you see a white square window, congrats!
 You're officially up and running with rubato.

 .. warning::